Skip To Main Content

 What is the PSAT/NMSQT?

-The PSAT/NMSQT will be administered in school to all 9, 10 and 11 grade Saint Joseph High School students on Wednesday October 13, 2021.
+The PSAT/NMSQT will be administered in school to all 9, 10 and 11 grade Saint Joseph High School students in October of each school year.

 The PSAT/NMSQT® measures reading, writing and language, and math skills developed over many years, both in and out of school.
 Students will not be asked to recall facts from literature, history, or science, or to complete math formulas, because this test measures reasoning and critical thinking skills.